amica helps separated couples to:

 Important: It is recommended that you get financial advice before transferring any money, property or debts.

-Once payment has been accepted, your agreements and/consent orders will be available to view and download in PDF format (you are unable to amend the documents).
+Once your payment has been accepted, your documents(s) will be available to view and download in pdf format.
+Note that once the documents are produced, they are final, which means you can no longer make changes to them.

 Help and Support